-Inadequate addressing to high-risk use and unintended use may cause harm to life, body, and property, or infringement of human rights for end users and stakeholders of LLM systems.
+Inadequate addressing high-risk use and unintended use may cause harm to life, body, and property, or infringement of human rights for end users and stakeholders of LLM systems.
 In addition, if the scope of development, provision, and use of LLM systems is broad, the safety of society as a whole may be compromised.

-Examples of evaluation items related to "Addressing to High-risk Use and Unintended Use" are as follows:
+Examples of evaluation items related to "Addressing High-risk Use and Unintended Use" are as follows:

-Even if test data is input to the LLM system for output other than the expected use case, can the system avoid producing output that may harm the end user's life, body, property, etc., or various rights?
+Even if test data for the unintended use case is input to the LLM system, can the system avoid producing output that may harm the end user's life, body, property, etc., or various rights?
 Or, can the output be rejected?